abudaan/vega-multi-view-server/README.md

 ## Introduction

-This project is a simple Silex server that serves pages with multiple separated Vega views.
-For rendering the views to the page I use [vega-multi-view](https://github.com/abudaan/vega-multi-view) which is a wrapper for the Vega runtime that allows separate Vega views to listen to each other's signals.
-Separate means that each spec is rendered in a separate HTML element.
+This project is a simple Silex server that serves pages that contain multiple Vega views.
+For rendering the views to the page I use [vega-multi-view](https://github.com/abudaan/vega-multi-view) which is a wrapper for the Vega runtime that allows Vega views that live in separate HTML elements to listen to each other's signals.
 If you haven't already, it is recommended to read this [documentation](https://github.com/abudaan/vega-multi-view/README.md) first.

 For creating the Vega specifications (specs) I use tools from a related project: [vega-specs](https://github.com/abudaan/vega-specs).